pyroll-project/pyroll-linear-thermal-expansion/README.md

-# PyRoll Linear Thermal Expansion Plugin
+# PyRolL Linear Thermal Expansion Plugin

 Plugin for PyRolL providing linear expansion resp. shrinkage of the workpiece with changing temperature.

-See the [docs](docs/docs.md) for details.

-To run the tests use

-    hatch run test:all
+or the docs, see [here](docs/docs.pdf).

+FThis project is licensed under the [BSD-3-Clause license](LICENSE).

+The package is available via PyPi and can be installed with

+    pip install pyroll-linear-thermal-expansion